 Pets and bullying are two topics one would not think to put together, but the fact is, pets can help play a major role in reducing bullying amongst kids.
 Interaction with animals, ranging from dogs, cats, horses, and even lizards and goldfish, has been shown to have a positive therapeutic effect on adults that increases both happiness and healing.
 Helping children was the next logical step in exploring the benefits of interaction between pets and humans.
 So, how do pets assist when bullying rears its ugly head?

-Programs that bring pets into prisons have also reported improvements in the behavior of inmates exposed to the pets.
-They have a calming, relaxing effect on people because they release a hormone in the brain called oxytocin, which is associated with feeling good and thinking positively.
+Programs that bring pets into prisons have reported improvements in the behavior of inmates exposed to the pets.
+They have a calming, relaxing effect on people because they release a hormone in the brain called oxytocin.
+This hormone is associated with feeling good and thinking positively.
 They relax people and make them feel more comfortable, and thus more willing to open up.

 Pets and children

 Children seem to make a transition from pets to other people more easily than children who don’t have pets.
-They also learn social interaction from talking to and playing with a pet.
-They learn the basics of what is okay and not okay to do to other people while having an unconditional companion they can talk to and tell secrets to.
+They also learn about social interaction from talking to and playing with a pet.
+They learn the basics of what is okay and not okay to do to other people.
+While at the same time having an unconditional companion they can talk to and tell secrets to.

 Pets take over the school

 Grades also have been seen to improve, as discipline and responsibility are instilled from socializing with the pets.
 Teaching them tricks and playing with them, even for as little as an hour a week, have been shown to improve the children’s overall behavior.
 Furthermore, programs like this grant the benefit of bringing domesticated animals to children who don’t have pets at home, providing interactions they may not have elsewhere.

 Pets, especially dogs and cats, are also sensitive to our emotions and tend to react accordingly.
 What better to have if being bullied than a compassionate friend that wants to make us happy?
-Children also talk to their pets, and this is a therapeutic way of coping with their emotions, which has the dual benefit of helping work out feelings and providing positive social interaction.
+Children also talk to their pets.
+And this is a therapeutic way of coping with their emotions, which has the dual benefit of helping work out feelings and providing positive social interaction.
 This can prevent your child from being a bully!

 Dogs teach diversity

 Dogs come in all sizes and shapes: large and small, hairy, hairless, long-snouted, flat-faced, big, floppy ears, and tiny pointed ears, to name a few.
 No matter what, they are all dogs and can be related to the same way.
-Whether a Labrador, a terrier, a poodle, or a chihuahua, dogs are dogs, and children accept this.
+It doesn’t matter if the dog is a Labrador, a terrier, a poodle, or a chihuahua, dogs are dogs and children accept this.

-Pets seem to have the infectious effect of making us happy because they evoke our compassion, which makes us feel good.
-There are many ways this can help children learn to interact with one another and adults, but they can be especially useful in teaching kids to interact without being aggressive or violent toward one another.
+Pets seem to have the infectious effect of making us happy because they evoke our compassion.
+This makes us feel good.
+There are many ways this can help children learn to interact with one another and adults.
+But they can be especially useful in teaching kids to interact without being aggressive or violent toward one another.